Case Study

 Multi-Source Data Alignment

-- ●Sensory Descriptive Data: Standardized attributes identified by expert panels.
+- ●Sensory Descriptive Data: Standardized attributes and sensory profiles identified for the product category.

-- ●Consumer Targets: Historical liking scores and demographic feedback.
+- ●Consumer Targets: Historical liking scores trained at the individual consumer level, allowing for tailored predictions and consumer segmentation.

 Exploratory Landscape Analysis